Types Of Tennis Court Surfaces: An Ultimate Guide

-Overview of Types of Tennis Court Surfaces
+Overview Of Types Of Tennis Court Surfaces

 Tennis courts come in 4 main surface types: grass, clay, hard and artificial grass/synthetic.
 These can be broadly categorized into natural and synthetic surfaces.
 Each type gives a different playing experience and affects ball behavior, player movement and maintenance requirements.